metaborg/documentation/source/langdev/manual/env/repl/installation.rst

 Installation and Usage
 ======================

-There are two clients for the REPL: one for the terminal, the other in the form of an Eclipse plugin.
+There are two clients for the Spoofax Shell: one for the terminal, the other in the form of an Eclipse plugin.
 Their installation and usage is explained in this section.

 Terminal client
 ---------------